-Chances are you either went to Singapore enjoying the most famous attraction or is in the process of building your itinerary for your next Southeast Asian Trip.
+Chances are you either went to Singapore enjoying the most famous attractions or are in the process of building your itinerary for your next Southeast Asian Trip.
 Here’s the thing, the City of the Merlion can be too expensive or budget-friendly depending on where you will go and how you will spend your money.

 Let me enumerate the places where I did spend a single SGD for entrance fees just to see the best of Singapore.